JaredDyreson/Thin-Mint/arch/components/base_install/README.md

 - `ROOT_PARTITION_SIZE`
 - `SWAP_SIZE`

+Please see [here](configurations/README.md) for more information about all the possible environment variables to set.

 # Clearing of partitions

 We are using `dd` to delete the entire partition table and new partitions will be made in their place.